Study module coordinators

 Project Manager at Capenergies (green and low carbon energies competitiveness cluster)

-Coordinator of the Smart Energy module
+Coordinator of the Smart Energy and Transitions module

 Environmental Engineer, Valentina Vologni graduated from the University of Pavia (Italy) and holds a European Master EUREC specializing in renewable energies.
 As a Renewable Energy researcher, she first develops wind, photovoltaic and hydraulic power projects for the Norwegian research institute Teknova.
 As a project engineer, she participates in the activities of “La Maison Passive” network dedicated to very high energy performance buildings, where she develops training courses for building owners and construction companies.